This Week’s Blog by Eric J. Broder

 In dividing assets, parties who have the financial ability to set aside funds for the care of a special needs child will often do so through a special needs trust.
 It is also strongly recommended that a Trust and Estates lawyer be involved to help the parties plan properly for the future care of their child.

-With offices located in Greenwich and Westport, the attorneys at Broder & Orland LLC have extensive experience in negotiating and drafting divorce agreements involving children with special needs and we offer comprehensive guidance through the wide range of issues that arise during a divorce.
+With offices located in Greenwich and Westport, the attorneys at Broder Orland Murray & DeMattie LLC have extensive experience in negotiating and drafting divorce agreements involving children with special needs and we offer comprehensive guidance through the wide range of issues that arise during a divorce.